gatsbyjs/gatsby/docs/docs/loading-plugins-from-your-local-plugins-folder.md

 ---
-Title: Loading Plugins from Your Local Plugins Folder
+title: Loading Plugins from Your Local Plugins Folder
 ---

 Gatsby can also load plugins from the your local website plugins folder which is a folder named `plugins` in the website's root directory.